Donna Ockenden Appointed to Lead Leeds Maternity Services Inquiry

 What's Next

 The inquiry will proceed under Ockenden's leadership.
-Further details on its scope, timeline, and findings are expected to be announced by authorities.
+Further details on its scope, timeline, and process are expected to be announced.

 Sources